 Purpose.
-The Vista Field Declaration establishes a property owners' association (the Vista Field Association) to manage and maintain those parts of Vista Field that are used by the entire community.
-Known as Common Elements, these are owned by the Vista Field Association and include certain streets, open space, water features and other facilities and grounds.
+The Vista Field Declaration provides for the establishment of a property owners' association (the Vista Field Association) to manage and maintain those parts of Vista Field that are used by the entire community.
+Known as Common Elements, these are owned, managed and/or controlled by the Vista Field Association and include certain streets, open space, water features and other facilities and grounds.
 Some streets will be dedicated to the public and are not part of the Common Elements.
-Limited Common Elements are owned by the Association but serve only certain Parcels, such as an alley.
+Limited Common Elements are owned, managed and/or controlled by the Association but serve only certain Parcels that have the right to use such Limited Common Elements, such as an alley.

 Phasing.
 With the recording of the Vista Field Declaration and submission of the first phase, Vista Field is officially created as a common interest community.
 Additional land may be added in phases.
-The Port, known in the documents as the "Founder," may add any part of the Master Plan Area, in any order.
+The Port, known in the documents as the "Founder," may, but is not required to, add any part of the Master Plan Area, in any order.
 Once land is added to the Vista Field Declaration, it is subject to its terms, including the requirement to pay assessments.